-Large audit firms have set up a section tasked with monitoring audit services to enhance the objectivity and effectiveness of monitoring in their quality control systems.
+Large-sized and mid-tier audit firms have set up a section tasked with monitoring audit services to enhance the objectivity and effectiveness of monitoring in their quality control systems.
 They conduct periodic inspection mainly by members of the section.